ebeauce/Seismic_BPMF/README.md

 - [ ] PhaseNet and NLLoc independent relocation method.
 - [ ] Convert `availability` and `source_receiver_dist` to properties.
 - [ ] Robust and fast detection threshold for template macthing.
+- [ ] Use Seisbench for the easier interfacing of ML pickers.

 ## Contact
 Questions?
 Contact me at:<br/>